 PDF and printed forms for runners to use when collecting pledges in person

-We rebate participants the $30 Back to their credit card used at registration
+We rebate the registration fee back to their credit card used at registration automatically

 We create a fund raising page for individuals and teams when they register for this event.
 User is presented a page during registration to setup their fund raising page and they receive a confirmation email explaining how to manage their individual page.